 I teach meditation, work as an organizational consultant, and do leadership coaching with individuals and teams.
 I teach workshops and retreats around the globe in organizations, conferences and leadership programs.

 My work brings Eastern practices to Western modern life, making them accessible for individuals and organizations.
 I am interested in the synthesis of leadership, creativity and awareness, helping leaders to develop courage, clarity and compassion to make their vision come to life.

-My consulting and coaching work is informed by a BA in anthropology/religion from Harvard University, an MBA from Yale School of Management focused on leadership and organizational behavior, and certification in coaching from the Coaches Training Institute.
-I work in organizational development with groups in the corporate, government, and nonprofit sectors.
-I teach at conferences and leadership programs about communication, meditation, wisdom and compassion.
-I have a coaching office in downtown San Francisco where I see clients in person and also work with people on the phone.
-For resume info click here; to inquire about consulting or coaching email anushkaconsulting(at)gmail.com.
+My strategy consulting and coaching work is informed by a BA from Harvard, an MBA from Yale focused on leadership and organizational behavior, and certification in coaching from the Coaches Training Institute.
+I have over 20 years of consulting experience with groups in the corporate, government, and nonprofit sectors.

-I blog on the Huffington Post about meditation, dharma and politics.
-My writing has been published in Turning Wheel and Inquiring Mind.
-I am interested in the life of the city and serve as a mayoral appointee to the San Francisco Citizen’s Committee on Community Development.
-I was born and raised on the US East Coast soon after my family immigrated from Sri Lanka.
-I enjoy music, creative arts, nature and athletics.
-I have been involved in movements for social justice and civil rights all of my life and have been fortunate to work with many great community organizations in this work.
+I am interested in the life of the city and have served as a mayoral appointee to San Francisco’s Commission on Community Development as well as having served on many nonprofit boards.
+I have been involved in movements for social justice and civil rights all of my life and have been fortunate to work with many great community organizations and leaders.